rubymonsters/ruby-for-beginners/source/13-bonus_1/08-logical_operators.md

 (true vs false).

-If you are curious, feel encouraged to google and read up on this online, but for now, here, we can simply look at the 3 fundamental boolean operators and what they do: `and`, `or`, and `not`.
+If you are curious, feel encouraged to google and read up on this online, but for now, we can simply look at the 3 fundamental boolean operators and what they do: `and`, `or`, and `not`.

 The operator `and` returns `true` if, and only if, both values also are `true`.